Vidvox/hap/README.md

 - Hap files are usually large and require a fast hard drive or solid state drive for playback.
 - Image quality can be inferior to other, CPU-based, codecs.
 Hap Q gives substantially higher quality, but this comes at the expense of even larger file sizes.

-Why did we make Hap?
+Why Did We Make Hap?
 ---

 This new codec is designed with the goal of playing back back as many movies as possible on hardware with fast hard drives, particularly in situations where existing codecs reach the limits of the CPU to decode frames.